 Greg Vasse, Director of the Rural Quality Improvement Network.
 Prior to joining the FHC in September of 2011, Greg served as Senior Vice President for American Red Cross blood services in Washington, D.C. where he had oversight responsibility for regulatory and operations issues for 19 Regional Blood Centers in the Midwest and Western United States.
 He also served as Regional Chief Operating Officer in the Henry Ford Health System in Michigan and was formerly Chief Executive Officer of the Henry Ford Cottage Hospital in Grosse Pointe Farms, Michigan.

-Dan Walsh, Project Coordinator, NHRx Connects Pharmacy.
-Dan works with hospitals, clinics, and pharmaceutical companies across the state to donate their unused and unexpired medications to the NHRx Connects Pharmacy which is NH’s only charitable pharmacy that serves those who cannot afford their medications.
-By coordinating a team of volunteer pharmacists and technicians, Dan has helped the NHRx Connects Pharmacy serve hundreds of patients in over 86 towns and cities across NH since opening in 2012.
+Dan Walsh, MS, Program Coordinator, NH Med Bank.
+Dan works with hospitals, clinics, and pharmaceutical companies across the state to donate their unused and unexpired medications to the NH Med Bank (formerly NHRx Connects Pharmacy) which is NH’s only charitable pharmacy that serves those who cannot afford their medications.
+By coordinating a team of volunteer pharmacists and technicians, Dan has helped the NH Med Bank serve hundreds of patients in over 86 towns and cities across NH since opening in 2012.
 Previously, Dan was an orthopaedic drug researcher for UC Davis School of Medicine.
 He holds a B.S. in biochemistry from Cornell University and an M.S. in biophysics and physiology from Georgetown University.